QianQ77/Notes-of-Designing-Data-Intensive-Applications-/README.md

 Load Parameters: requests per second (to a Web Server); the ratio of reads to writes (in a Database); the number of simultaneously active users (in a chat room); the hit rate (on a cache)

++ Describing Performance

+Throughput: the number of records we can process per second;

+Response Time = Service Time + Network Delays + Queueing Delays;

+Usually it is better to use percentiles than average response time.
+The median is also knowsn as the 50th percentile, abbr. p50.
+In order to figure out how bad your outliers are, you can look at higher percentiles: the 95th, 99th, 99.9th percentiles. p95, i.e. the 95th percentile, means 95% of requests are faster than this threshold.

+Latency: the duration that a request is waiting to be handled - during which it is latent, awaiting service;

 3. Maintainability

 The system should be easily envolved and worked on by many different people productively.